curvegrid/vue-dapp-sample/README.md

 # vue-dapp-sample

 ## Project configuration
-In `vue.config.js`, update the value of `instanceURL` to point your MultiBaas instance.
-Note that the URL must begin with `https://` and end with `/`
+In `vue.config.js`, update the value of `instanceURL` to point to your MultiBaas instance.
+Note that the URL must begin with `https://` and end with `/`.

 In `App.vue`, set the values of `apiUser` and `apiPassword` to your MultiBaas username and password respectively.